Benefits of student membership

 Upgrade your student membership

-You do not have to complete a new application form - just send us a copy of your graduation certificate (not the original).
-Or you can send us a letter on headed paper from your place of study confirming that you have successfully completed and graduated from your course.
+To upgrade, log in to your member profile and upload a copy of your qualification for approval.
+Or, you can email email@example.com with a copy of your graduation certificate, or a letter on headed paper from your place of study confirming that you have successfully completed and graduated from your course.
+There's no need to complete a new application form.

 Reinstate your student membership